2016 shooting of Dallas police officers: El Centro College shootout

+A screenshot of CCTV footage in El Centro college of Micah roaming around.

 Johnson, injured during the firefight, attempted to enter the Lamar Street entrance of the college by shooting out the glass door but was unable to make his way in.
 He wounded two campus police officers who were near the doorway inside the building.
 Corporal Bryan Shaw was shot in the stomach underneath his bulletproof vest, while Officer John Abbott was hit by flying glass in the legs.
 Johnson then made his way to Elm Street where he shot out another glass door and entered the college unseen; he then made his way to Building B. Hearing the shattering glass, one of the injured campus officers, Corporal Shaw, made his way through the building and discovered a trail of blood leading to a stairwell.
 Accompanied by another police officer, Shaw entered the stairwell and was met with a hail of gunfire coming from above.
 Unable to see Johnson, he held his fire and retreated with the other officer.

 Afterwards, Johnson made his way along a mezzanine between the school's second-floor dining area and third-floor library, but came onto a dead end of windows facing down onto Elm Street.
 He shot out multiple windows and fired repeatedly at officers on Elm Street.
 He hit Michael Smith, a police officer standing in front of a 7-Eleven, killing him and shattering the store-front glass.
 Officers began entering the college, sealing escape routes from the building, and evacuating students and teachers in the building, including those on a floor above Johnson, through a different stairwell.

-Approaching Johnson on the second floor near the library, officers found him secured behind a corner firing intermittently.
+Approaching Johnson on the second floor near the library, Dallas SWAT officers led by SWAT Sergeant Thomas Sible found him secured behind a corner firing intermittently.
 He was in an area filled with offices and the school's computer servers, with only two doors leading to where he was positioned, and a hallway about 30 ft long separating him from SWAT members.
 At least 200 gunshots were believed to have been fired by Johnson and SWAT officers in that area during the standoff.